Canva home

 The first-ever project kickoff meeting has ended.
 What’s next?

 After the kickoff, what are the next steps for you, the internal team, and the clients or sponsors?
-Create a clear list of the succeeding tasks expected from all sides.
+Create a roadmap(opens in a new tab or window) for the succeeding tasks expected from all sides.
 This will help you keep track of the project’s progress.

 Do this as soon as you have the next steps and the summary of the meeting.
 The best time to send a follow-up email is the day of the kickoff itself.
 Best practice: Attach all the decks you used, from agenda to visual charts to brainstorming presentations.

 Right after the project kickoff meeting, you have the option to set another meeting with your team to get their thoughts.
-You can use this as well to process the discussion.
+Review minutes of the meeting(opens in a new tab or window), which you can also use to process the discussion.

 An effective project kickoff meeting is the foundation of project success.
 With the help of these tips, tools, and templates, you’ll surely launch a kickoff meeting worthy of everyone’s time and presence!